 New diabetes care quality measure development

-Today, doctors are rewarded for keeping HbA1c from getting too high by using a one-size-fits-all approach.
-But when blood sugar gets too low, or when patients have to use many medications to keep HbA1c in the desired range, it’s also dangerous.
+Today, doctors are rewarded for keeping HbA1c from getting too high by driving for strict glucose control.
+But when blood sugar gets too low, or when patients who are clinically complex have to use many medications to keep their HbA1c in the desired range, it may also be dangerous.

-In collaboration with AARP and OptumLabs, the team is evolving a safer diabetes measure to help doctors find the “sweet spot” for each patient circumstance; considering the benefits and harms of each medication, and aiming for “better” not “lower” blood sugar levels.
+In collaboration with AARP and OptumLabs, the Mayo Clinic team is pursuing a safer diabetes measure to help doctors find the “sweet spot” for each patient circumstance; considering the benefits and harms of each medication, and aiming for “better” not “lower” blood sugar levels.

 Published research insights are disseminated widely and translated to improvements in care quality.